-Whole-House Filtration in Rainbow, CA.
+Whole-House Water Filtration in Rainbow, CA.

-What whole-house filtration looks like in Rainbow
+What whole-house water filtration looks like in Rainbow

 Most Rainbow properties draw from private wells in the agricultural aquifer running through Rainbow Valley, and that water carries a combination of iron, hardness, sediment, and occasional sulfur.
 A whole-house filtration system here starts with sediment pre-filtration, then addresses iron and sulfur, then conditions for hardness, all housed in 304 stainless steel tanks that hold up to the temperature swings between hot summers and cold winter nights at this elevation.
 Municipal customers on Rainbow Municipal Water District supply still deal with hard water that benefits from the same whole-house treatment approach.
 Every setup starts with the free in-home test to know exactly what the well or tap is producing before any equipment is selected.

-What's included in whole-house filtration in Rainbow?
+What's included in whole-house water filtration in Rainbow?

 - Free in-home water test to identify exactly what is in your tap water